 HOT BI BABE (HBB): Colloquial; often derogatory, condescending, or ironic A bisexual person, usually though not always female, who is willing to join an existing couple, often with the presumption that this person will date and become sexually involved with both members of that couple, and not demand anything or do anything which might cause problems or inconvenience to that couple.
 The term is often used to be dismissive of a couple seen to be only superficially polyamorous, as They’re just looking for a hot bi babe.
 Such a person may be referred to as a “mythical hot bi babe.”
 Some members of the polyamory community self-identify as hot bi babes as a form of tongue-in-cheek intentional irony.

-HUNDRED-MILE RULE: Colloquial An arrangement within a nominally monogamous marriage or relationship, particularly a marriage in which one of the partners travels a great deal or is often away from home for extended periods of time, which says that sexual dalliances which occur during the course of these travels or over a certain distance from the home don't "really" count and hence aren't cheating.
-See related don't ask, don't tell.
+HUNDRED-MILE RULE: Colloquial An arrangement within a nominally monogamous marriage or relationship, particularly a marriage in which one of the partners travels a great deal or is often away from home for extended periods of time, which says that sexual dalliances that occur during the course of these travels or over a certain distance from the home don’t “really” count and hence aren’t cheating.
+See related don’t ask, don’t tell.

-INTENTIONAL COMMUNITY: A residential community made up of people who share a common set of ideas, principles, or goals, and deliberately set out to create a planned community which reflects those ideas and goals.
+INTENTIONAL COMMUNITY: A residential community made up of people who share a common set of ideas, principles, or goals, and deliberately set out to create a planned community that reflects those ideas and goals.
 Intentional communities need not be polyamorous; there are intentional communities built around common religious, philosophical, or economic ideas, for example.
 Some polyamorous families create intentional communities with the idea of deliberately constructing a community built around non-monogamous relationship structures.

 INTENTIONAL FAMILY: A family made up of people who have consciously and deliberately chosen to consider one another as a single family, as opposed to family that is the result of birth or marriage (i.e., family in law).
 See related cluster marriage, polyamory, group marriage.
 Usage: Most often used to describe a family of three or more adults.